The Journey

 Sports, team building, and leadership

-Long before I was leading cross-functional teams in technology, I was learning how teams actually work through sports, especially football.
+Long before I was leading cross-functional teams in technology, I was learning how teams work through sports, especially football.

 I played football from middle school through college, mostly on the offensive line, and often both ways.
 That shaped me more than almost anything else.
 Offensive line play teaches a kind of leadership that is easy to miss if you only look at the box score.
 Every play depends on coordination.
 The guy next to you has to see it with you, move with you, trust you, and know that you understand what he is responsible for too.
 It is about leverage, timing, communication, and doing your job in a way that makes everyone else’s job possible.